ono-midori/ono-midori.github.io/techs/zguide.md

 Here are some things to note about the worker API code:

 - The APIs are single-threaded.
-This means, for example, that the worker won’t send heartbeats in the background.
+This means, for example, that the worker won't send heartbeats in the background.
 Happily, this is exactly what we want: if the worker application gets stuck, heartbeats will stop and the broker will stop sending requests to the worker.
-- The worker API doesn’t do an exponential back-off; it’s not worth the extra complexity.
+- The worker API doesn't do an exponential back-off; it's not worth the extra complexity.
-- The APIs don’t do any error reporting.
-If something isn’t as expected, they raise an assertion (or exception depending on the language).
+- The APIs don't do any error reporting.
+If something isn't as expected, they raise an assertion (or exception depending on the language).
 This is ideal for a reference implementation, so any protocol errors show immediately.
 For real applications, the API should be robust against invalid messages.

 You might wonder why the worker API is manually closing its socket and opening a new one, when ZeroMQ will automatically reconnect a socket if the peer disappears and comes back.
 Look back at the Simple Pirate and Paranoid Pirate workers to understand.
-Although ZeroMQ will automatically reconnect workers if the broker dies and comes back up, this isn’t sufficient to re-register the workers with the broker.
+Although ZeroMQ will automatically reconnect workers if the broker dies and comes back up, this isn't sufficient to re-register the workers with the broker.
 I know of at least two solutions.
 The simplest, which we use here, is for the worker to monitor the connection using heartbeats, and if it decides the broker is dead, to close its socket and start afresh with a new socket.
 The alternative is for the broker to challenge unknown workers when it gets a heartbeat from the worker and ask them to re-register.
 That would require protocol support.

-Now let’s design the Majordomo broker.
+Now let's design the Majordomo broker.
 Its core structure is a set of queues, one per service.
 We will create these queues as workers appear (we could delete them as workers disappear, but forget that for now because it gets complex).
 Additionally, we keep a queue of workers per service.

 And here is the broker: